CircaVictor/actblue-analysis-1378435/README.md

 **unique zipcodes**:

+## Sample Analysis
+  * Contributors by overall total
+  * Contributors by average >= 5 contributions
+  * Recipient Committees by overall total
+  * Recipient Committees by average
+  * States by overall total
+  * States by average
+  * Zipcodes by overall total
+  * Zipcodes by average >= 250 contributions
+  * Direct contributions to ActBlue
+  * Future nominee contributions

+## Why?

+## Who?

+Hello, nice to meet you.
+We are [Circa Victor](https://circavictor.com).
+Need more in-depth analysis?
+Contact us at [team@circavictor.com](mailto:team@circavictor.com).

 ## Data Breakdown

 For quicker reporting and easier consumation, the data has been broken down into separate csv files by state.